mhutch/mhutch.github.io/_posts/2007-06-04-rethinking-asp-net-project-models.md

 created: 1180976692
 redirect_from: /node/130
 ---
 I've been thinking again about the compilation and deployment models used in MonoDevelop for ASP.NET code, and it isn't easy to come up with a good solution.
-I've written a discussion of the various possibilities and how they mesh with MonoDevelop and the Visual Studio way of doing things.
+I've written a discussion of the various possibilities and how they mesh with MonoDevelop and the Visual Studio way of doing things.<!--break-->

 In VS.NET 2003, the <em>Web Application</em> model necessarily used the 1.1 CodeBehind model.
 This enforces no constraints on project layout at all; all the compiler has to do is compile all C#/VB.NET files into a library in the bin folder, and deployment is similarly simple.
 In order for controls in the inheriting pages to be accessible from the CodeBehind class, they must be added as fields to the CodeBehind classes, which the IDE does when the visual designer is used.
 This is the model that MonoDevelop uses at the moment.